RochishManda/Style/README.md

-# These are my posters presented at various Poster Symposiums.
+# These are my research posters presented at various Poster Symposiums.